maidsafe/sn_dbc/README.md

 This crate provides a library and API for working with Digital Bearer Certificates (DBC) on the Safe Network.

-Safe Network Dbcs are envisioned to be a private and fungible digital currency that utilize a distributed (and sharded) spentbook of spends rather than a blockchain.
+Safe Network CashNotes are envisioned to be a private and fungible digital currency that utilize a distributed (and sharded) spentbook of spends rather than a blockchain.

-Some key properties of these Dbcs:
+Some key properties of these CashNotes:
 * Distributed spentbook means that it is not necessary to trust in a single entity.
 * Sharded spentbook means that the system scales indefinitely.
 * Transactions are settled immmediately.